 c.
 Duty to pass on restrictions.
-Duties to pass on restrictions can be found in the Standard Contractual Clauses (SCC) for the transfer of personal data between European Union (EU)/European Economic Area (EEA) and non-EU/EEA countries.
-Where an exporting controller and an importing controller or processor include the SCC in their contract, the transfer of the data outside the EU/EEA is considered to be in accordance with EU data protection legislation.
-However, according to a recent judgment of the CJEU (C-311/18 ECLI:EU:C:2020:559 - Schrems II) further steps may be required, such as establishment of a data escrow.
-Similar to Principle 33, the terms of SCCs differ depending on whether the importing recipient is a controller or processor (Commission Implementing Decision (EU) 2021/914).
+Duties to pass on restrictions can be found in the Standard Contractual Clauses (SCC) for the transfer of personal data between European Union (EU)/European Economic Area (EEA) and non-EU/EEA countries (Commission Implementing Decision (EU) 2021/914).
+If an exporting controller and an importing controller or processor include the SCC in their contract, the transfer of the data outside the EU/EEA is considered to be in accordance with EU data protection legislation.
+However, according to a recent judgment of the Court of Justice of the European Union (CJEU) (C-311/18 ECLI:EU:C:2020:559 - Schrems II), further steps may be required, such as establishment of a data escrow.
+Similar to Principle 33, the terms of SCC differ depending on whether the importing recipient is a controller or processor.

-The SCC have the purpose to ensure compliance with the requirements of the GDPR (Clause 1(a)).
-The exporter, i.e. the supplier, warrants, that it has used reasonable efforts to determine that the data importer, i.e. the recipient, is able, through the implementation of appropriate technical and organisational measures, to satisfy its obligations under these Clauses (Clause 8).
+The purpose of SCC is to ensure compliance with the requirements of the General Data Protection Regulation (GDPR) (Clause 1(a)).
+The exporter, i.e., the supplier, warrants, that it has used reasonable efforts to determine that the data importer, i.e., the recipient, is able, through the implementation of appropriate technical and organizational measures, to satisfy its obligations under these Clauses (Clause 8).
 If the importer is unable to comply with the SCC for whatever reason, it shall promptly inform the data exporter (Clause 16(a)).
 The exporter shall be entitled to terminate the contract, e.g., if the importer is in substantial breach or persistent breach of the SCC.

 If the importer is a controller, the SCC provide for several obligations on data protection safeguards.
-The importer shall, inter alia, not disclose the data to at third party located outside the EU unless the third party is or agrees to be bound by the SCC.
-Moreover, the importer shall deal with any enquiries and requests it receives from a data subject relating to the proessing of his/her personal data and the exercise of his/her rights under the SCC without undue delay and at least within one month of the receipt of the enquiry.
+The importer shall, inter alia, not disclose the data to a third party located outside the EU unless the third party is or agrees to be bound by the SCC.
+Moreover, the importer shall deal with any enquiries and requests it receives from a data subject relating to the processing of his or her personal data and the exercise of his or her rights under the SCC without undue delay and at least within one month of the receipt of the enquiry.

-Different rules in the SCC apply if the entity, to whom the data is transferred, is a processor established outside the EEA.
-The fact that the importer processes the data on behalf of the controller (exporter) justifies the enhanced obligations of the supplier to monitor the compliance of the processor (cf. Principle 33(1)(c)).
-While the exporter also warrants that it has used reasonable efforts to determine that the importer is able, through the implementation of appropriate technical and organisational measures, to satisfy its obligations under the SCC, the importer shall process the personal data only on documented instructions from the data exporter (Clause 8 Module Two 8.1(a)).
-The may give such instructions on the processing of the personal data throughout the duration of the contract.
+Different rules in the SCC apply if the entity to whom the data is transferred is a processor established outside the EEA.
+The fact that the importer processes the data on behalf of the controller (exporter) justifies the enhanced obligations of the supplier to monitor the compliance of the processor (cf. paragraph (1)(b) of this Principle).
+While the exporter also warrants that it has used reasonable efforts to determine that the importer is able, through the implementation of appropriate technical and organizational measures, to satisfy its obligations under the SCC, the importer shall process the personal data only on documented instructions from the data exporter (Clause 8 Module Two 8.1(a)).
+They may give such instructions on the processing of the personal data throughout the duration of the contract.
 The SCC also contain rules on the use of sub-processors.
-Pursuant to Clause 9, the importer may only subcontract any of its processing activities with the written authorisation from the exporter.
-Where the authorisation has been obtained, the importer shall impose the same obligations on the sub-processor as are imposed on the data importer.
+Pursuant to Clause 9, the importer may only subcontract any of its processing activities with written authorization from the exporter.
+If the authorization has been obtained, the importer shall impose the same obligations on the sub-processor as are imposed on the data importer.